ws-cd/ws-cd.github.io/docs/quick_start/knowledge_base.md

 ![img_6.png](/assets/images/quick_start/kb/kb-06.png)

+-->

-3. Add FAQ knowledge base
+3. Add an FAQ knowledge base
-Click on the left: "FAQ" to enter the FAQ management interface
+Click "FAQ" in the left pane.

 ![img_5.png](/assets/images/quick_start/kb/kb-07.png)

-Here we add the first FAQ to answer the question "Who are you?"
+Here we add the first FAQ to answer a frequent question "Who are you?"

 - User Question: Questions that users may ask
-- Bot Response: displayed answer
+- Bot Response: Predefined answer

 Click the save button in the upper right corner to save.